johnsimeroth/johnsimeroth/README.md

 ## Hi, I'm Johnathan
 - Full Stack generalist, Data nerd, Mechanical Product Designer
-- Currently working on: cleanStay, a task management app for short term rental cleaners and hosts (React native, firebase)
+- Currently working on: learn-tamagui, a guided tutorial for learning the ins and outs of tamagui (and solito) for universal app design
 - Learning next: Kubernetes

 ## What's Next